NicholasBehr/nix-poetry/README.md

 ## Usage

 - `nix develop`: opens up a `bash` shell with the poetry package
+  - here you can execute the local ci command `qa`
 - `nix run`: runs the Python program.

 ## Reference